 Have you been told you have an eye disease or need eye surgery?

-This guide will help you understand the most eye conditions.
+This guide will help you understand the 4 most common eye conditions: Cataract, Glaucoma, Macular Degeneration and Diabetic Retinopathy.

 A cataract is the clouding of the eye’s transparent lens, that causes blurry vision.
 This condition usually develops gradually over time, and is the most common cause of vision loss in people over age 45.